conda-incubator/conda-project/docs/source/user_guide.md

 If no environment name is supplied the first environment is activated.
 The `activate` command will force updating the lock and prepare the environment if it has not already been completed.
-Unlike `conda activate`, which is capable of adjusting your current shell process, `conda project activate` starts a new shell so it preferrable to exit the shell back to the parent rather than running `conda deactivate`.
+Unlike `conda activate`, which is capable of adjusting your current shell process, `conda project activate` starts a new shell so it preferable to exit the shell back to the parent rather than running `conda deactivate`.

 ## Minimal example